Industrial Water Deionisation, Demineralisation & Ion Exchange

 This technology has many applications and can be configured in many different formats to achieve 50 µS/cm to 0.055 µS/cm in water purity (0.02 to 18.2 MΩ-cm reciprocal).

-Contact us and ask our experts about the IONMASTER range if you believe that deionisation is what you do require.
+Contact us and ask our experts about the IONMASTER range if you believe that industrial water deionisation is what you do require.

 The deionisation process uses cation and anion ion exchange resin beds to remove contaminants from water.
 Ions are attracted to the resin, becoming trapped on its surface and effectively removed from the water.
 The impurities are replaced by hydrogen (H+) and hydroxide (OH-) ions which are exchanged from the resins.